 Ultrasound sonographers are qualified professionals who use specialized equipment to achieve a medical diagnosis.
 Sonographers operate the specialized ultrasound equipment that helps to view the internal body anatomy.
 Ultrasound sonographers generally work in clinics, primary care centers, hospitals and other healthcare institutions.
 The work for sonographers widely varies depending upon the field of specialization.
 Diagnostic medical sonographers use ultrasound imaging equipment (sonogram, ultrasound, or echocardiogram) over the patient’s body to determine the medical condition, to assess and diagnose various medical conditions.
 The duties of diagnostic medical sonographers include: Preparing patients for an ultrasound procedure; obtaining patient’s history and educating them; operating and maintaining imaging equipment; applying gel to enable the sound waves to detect the internal body structures; operating equipment and interpreting diagnostic images; assessing the images for quality and to detect adequate area coverage for diagnosis; determining the differences between normal and abnormal images of the tissue structures; interpreting the images to determine the preliminary findings; recording the findings and forwarding the medical reports to the concerned medical specialists.

-How much does a sonographer make ?
+How much does a sonographer make a year ?

 Average sonographer salary